Soft Sourdough Orange Rolls

 Notes

-Bread Flour: I always think it’s wise to use the best possible flour for a great product.
+Bread Flour: I use bread flour in these soft sourdough orange rolls.
 Bread flour creates dough with more elasticity thanks to the higher protein content, and I prefer the texture of orange rolls made with bread flour.
-If you don’t have bread flour, you can use all purpose flour and substitute some vital wheat gluten to increase the protein content of the flour.
+If you don’t have bread flour, you can use all purpose flour and substitute some vital wheat gluten to increase the protein content of the flour or substitute all-purpose flour.
+You may need to add a little more all-purpose flour to make up for the lower protein content.

 Whole Milk: 2% milk can be substituted